For mobile, landscape view is recommended.

-This inaugural webinar will be led by Dr. Paul Johnson from Arizona State University and Dr. Tom McHugh from GSI Environmental.
-Dr. Johnson will present results from his SERDP project in which laboratory-scale research and modeling studies were combined with a field-scale assessment in a real home overlying a dilute TCE plume next to Hill Air Force Base, Utah.
+Vapor intrusion (VI) is often a risk driver at chlorinated hydrocarbon cleanup sites, particularly those with extensive dissolved plumes underlying residences and other buildings.
+SERDP funded a multi-year study linking laboratory-scale research and modeling studies with field-scale assessment in a real home overlying a dilute TCE plume next to Hill Air Force Base to enable more accurate and cost-effective assessments of VI.
 Real-time monitoring of indoor air, building properties, subsurface concentrations and environmental factors has been underway since 2010.
-Topics to be covered include sampling duration and frequency, decision-making with typical vapor intrusion data sets, confounding effects of indoor sources, effects of environmental factors on vapor intrusion, and how new short-term TCE exposure guidelines may lead to rethinking of vapor intrusion pathway assessment approaches.
+Phase I focused on monitoring under natural conditions.
+Phase II involved monitoring under constant forced building under-pressurization.
+Phase III, currently in progress, involves studying the impact of a foundation land drain under both depressurized and natural conditions.
+This presentation presented results from this study in the context of vapor intrusion pathway assessment.
+Topics covered included sampling duration and frequency, decision-making with typical VI data sets, confounding effects of indoor sources, effects of environmental factors on vapor intrusion, and how new short-term TCE exposure guidelines may lead to rethinking of VI pathway assessment approaches.
+This project was selected as the SERDP Project of the Year in 2011.